Certora/Documentation/docs/ref-manual/portal/secrets.md

 When you run the Certora CLI, the tool outputs a link to the generated verification report.
 By modifying this link, you can access additional files that the tool generates.
-These are primarily intended for the tool developers, but they can be useful for users too in some cases.
+These are primarily intended for the tool developers, but they can also be helpful for users in some cases.
 This page lists these outputs and explains how to read them.